LigaProtoFPGA/docs/infrastructure.md

-# Infraestrutura
+# Infrastructure

-O Lab 124a é o espaço físico da liga dentro da UFSC Araranguá, campus Jardim das Avenidas. É onde acontecem os encontros presenciais e onde os membros podem trabalhar nos projetos.
+Lab 124a is the league's physical space at UFSC Araranguá, Jardim das Avenidas campus.
+This is where in-person meetings take place and where members can work on their projects.

 ---

-## 📍 Localização
+## Location

-UFSC Araranguá — campus Jardim das Avenidas Laboratório 124a
+UFSC Araranguá — Jardim das Avenidas campus
+Laboratory 124a

 ---

-## 🖥️ Recursos disponíveis
+## Available Resources

 **PCs**
-A sala conta com computadores já configurados com os softwares necessários para os projetos da liga (Vivado, ISE).
-Nenhuma instalação adicional é necessária para usar as máquinas do lab.

-**Kits e placas FPGA**
-A confirmar.

-**Instrumentos**
-A sala conta com equipamentos de bancada como fonte de alimentação, osciloscópio e multímetro.
-A relação completa será confirmada em breve.
+The laboratory is equipped with computers already configured with the necessary software for the league's projects (Vivado, ISE).
+No additional installation is required to use the lab machines.

+**FPGA Kits and Boards**
+To be confirmed.

+**Instruments**
+The room features bench equipment such as power supplies, oscilloscopes, and multimeters.
+A complete list of available equipment will be provided soon.

 ---

-> 📬 Qualquer dúvida, fale com a diretoria da liga.
->
+> If you have any questions, please contact the league board.